September 29, 2010:

-Brian Bierbaum, Vice President of Strategy and Growth
+Brian Bierbaum, Senior Vice President of Client Solutions

 Facebook and Twitter both recently announced deals with Localeze, a business listing service that supplies local business information online.
 Since the deals were inked, both Twitter and Facebook have launched their version of "Places," which make it easy for people to find and share the location of people and businesses.
 I will cover two quick things you can do now to prepare for the adoption of these tools and how they could impact foot traffic to your branch or clinic.